FireflyMigration/firefly-doc/10-Developer-Guide/06_Binding-controls-data-to-method/10_Using-Date-to-Filter-Data/Exercise-Date-in-Filter/index.md

     c.
 ShipVia
     d.
 ShipName
     e.
 ShipCity
+4. Save changes to Git.
-4. Build and test.
+7. Build and test.
 3. Go back to the **controller** of **ShowOrders**:
 7. Add a **Where** to display only orders from **January 1996**  up to the end of  **June 1997**.
+4. Save changes to Git.
-4. Build and test.
+10. Build and test.